2021 Kidding Season Information

 Why don't you Facebook Live the births anymore?

 Because we decided after months of being abused and attacked by trolls that our family's mental health was too important to put up with it any longer.
-We now post the Live videos and have livestreaming cameras in the barn for our Patrons, which keeps the trolls away.
 To learn more about the decision, visit https://goatmilkstuff.com/live.

 Signs of Labor:

-Watching the live cameras can be fun, but it's not a sure way of discerning whether or not a goat is in labor.
+Watching goats on camera can be fun, but it's not a sure way of discerning whether or not a goat is in labor.
 Sneezing, coughing, hiccuping, or even re-positioning can look like pushing, but most of the time it isn't.
 Until you see something coming out, it's all okay!